 Another upside is that the online lenders usually have lower credit score requirements than traditional banks, so you can usually get one of these loans even after your FICO falls like mine did in the recession.
 You can imagine attracting borrowers, this brings out the scammers, the loan sharks and the hackers.
 Almost a trillion dollars a year is stolen from people through fake loan promises and scam sites.
 The first warning sign, you should watch for is promises of no credit check loans.
 Now I know these sound great, get a loan even with bad credit because the lender doesn’t even check your FICO score.
 Understand though that legit lenders are in the business of charging a fair interest rate depending on the risk in a loan.

 The only way they know the risk is by checking your credit report and score.
 So, if they’re promising you money without doing this, you’ve got one of two things.
 You’re either going to get a super-high interest rate.
 We’re discussing 35% a year or higher.
 At this rate, even if a lot of those loans aren’t repaid, the lender is going to make money.
 A lot of these no credit loans are just outright scams.
 They’re going to rope you in with that promise then drain your bank account, before you know what’s happening.
 The next warning sign, and this is where most of the scams make their money, is with upfront fees or collateral.
 No legit personal loan site will ever charge, you an upfront fee before you get your loan.
 Most charge an origination fee, which is taken out of the loan before it hits your bank account but that’s only once you’ve gotten the loan.
+Read also about Finance and capital market.

 Now this might be worded as an application fee or a processing fee or whatever think about it.
 The lenders are in the business of processing loan applications and making loans, why would a legit lender charge you a fee for the possibility of making money off your loan?
 Please do not pay a fee to an online lender.
 Even if the loan site seems legit, there’s no reason to pay any fees upfront.
 The third warning sign, and this one is probably the best for spotting scammers, is an unregistered lender.
 All lenders, even online ones, must register in each state where they want to do business.
 This is usually through the State Attorney General’s office or with a special state banking regulator so check online for your state.
 The state regulator examines applications for fraud companies and also takes complaints.
 So, this is a great resource to check anytime a lender comes to you to offer a loan.
 Four more warning signs before I reveal the two most common scams and how to tell if a lender is legit.